Background pattern

 • Prolonged prothrombin time.

-• Do not use this medication after the expiration date that appears on the box and on the label after CAD.
-The expiration date is the last day of the month indicated.
+• Do not use this medicine after the expiry date which is stated on the carton and on the label after EXP.
+The expiry date is the last day of the month stated.

 • The other component is sodium hydroxide.

-Daptomycin Cipla powder for injection and infusion is presented in a glass vial as a powder or a yellowish-brownish cake.
+Daptomycin Cipla powder for solution for injection and infusion is presented in a glass vial as a pale yellow to light brown powder or cake.
 It is mixed with a solvent to form a solution before administration.

-Daptomycin Cipla is presented in packages containing 1 vial or 5 vials.
+Daptomycin Cipla is presented in packs containing 1 vial or 5 vials.

 Cipla Europe NV